reneafranco/reneafranco/README.md

 **`Software Developer (Backend Developer/Web Developer/Creator)`**

 Hello, my name is Rene Franco.
-I hold an associate degree in computer science, and I've had a deep passion for technology since my early years.
+I've had a deep passion for technology since my early years.
 I've always been fascinated by the process of building things, which led me to pursue a career in the tech industry.
 My primary goal is to leverage my passion for technology to create innovative tools that can benefit society.